david-vanderson/dvui/README.md

 Widgets are not stored between frames like in traditional gui toolkits (gtk, win32, cocoa).  `dvui.button()` processes input events, draws the button on the screen, and returns true if a button click happened this frame.

 For an intro to immediate mode guis, see: https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm

-### Widget Ids
-Each widget gets a `u32` id by combining:
-- parent's id
-- @src() passed to widget
-- extra `usize` passed to widget (use in loops, passed through Options)

-The id a widget gets should be the same each frame, even if other widgets are being added or removed.
-Mixing in the parent's id also means you can package up a collection of widgets in a function and call that function in many different parents making it easy to replicate parts of the gui.

-The extra `usize` is to differentiate many children being added to the same parent in a loop.

 ### Single Pass
 Widgets handle events and draw themselves in `install()`.
 This is before they know of any child widgets, so some information is stored from last frame about minimum sizes.